 A reduction can even happen if a crime is not a wobblette.
 This means even straight misdemeanors can get reduced to infractions.

 Example: Paco is charged with petty theft after stealing his neighbor’s watch.
 This crime is a straight misdemeanor in California.
-It is not a felony, an infraction, or even a wobblette.
+Since it is Paco’s first case and he shows remorse, the D.A. agrees to reduce the charge to an infraction.

 Some common misdemeanors that get reduced to infractions are: